OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### OTU coverage

 We set out to cover the OTUs in the Open Tree corpus of phylogenetic trees.
-To assess this, we looked at the 2871 curated studies having at least 50% of OTUs mapped to OTT (excluding 371 from the total set).
-A low mapping rate usually indicates incomplete curation, not an inability to map to OTT.
-Curators have mapped 514346 of 538728 OTUs from these studies to OTT taxa, or 95.5%.
+The corpus contains published studies (each study with one or more phylogenetic trees) that are manually uploaded and annotated by Open Tree curators.
+The use interface contains tools that help curators map the OTUs in a study to taxa in OTT.
+Of the 3242 studies in the Open Tree database, 2871 have at least 50% of OTUs mapped to OTT.
+(A lower overall mapping rate usually indicates incomplete curation, not an inability to map to OTT.)
+These 2871 studies contain 538728 OTUs, and curators have mapped 514346 to OTT taxa, or 95.5%.

 To assess the reason for the remaining 4.5% of OTUs being unmapped, we investigated a random sample of 10 OTUs.
 In three cases, the label